theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/sap-connection/index.md

 description: SAP Connection
 ---

-This page shows how to connect to SAP.<br>
+This page shows how to connect to SAP using the "XTRACT" Connection Manager.<br>
 A connection to an SAP system is required to perform tasks like designing ETL packages, extracting metadata, previewing and deploying data using {{ productName }}.

-SSIS can connect to SAP using the "XTRACT" Connection Manager.
+An SAP connection is required to use any Xtract IS {{ component }}.

 {% include "/sap-connection/sap-auth-warning.md" %}